smebberson/docker-alpine/alpine-base/README.md

 ### DNS

-Prior to v4.4, Alpine Linux did not support the `search` keyword in `resolv.conf`.
+Alpine Linux does not support the `domain` or `search` directives in `resolv.conf`.
 This breaks many tools that rely on DNS service discovery, in particular, Kubernetes, Docker Cloud, Consul, Rancher.
+[You can read more about it](http://gliderlabs.viewdocs.io/docker-alpine/caveats/).

 To overcome these issues, `alpine-base` includes the lightweight container-only DNS server [go-dnsmasq][godnsmasq] to resolve these issues.

 That means that any image extending this image will now work with [Docker Cloud service discovery and links](https://docs.docker.com/docker-cloud/apps/service-links/) and [Kubernetes service discovery](https://github.com/kubernetes/kubernetes/blob/master/docs/user-guide/services.md#dns).

 In some environments, `go-dnsmasq` won't be allowed to bind to port `53`.
 In this instance, you can set the ENV variable `GO_DNSMASQ_RUNAS` to `root`.
 While not ideal, that should resolve the issue.

-**Note**: despite Alpine Linux v4.4 adding support for the `search` keyword, `go-dnsmasq` has been retained for compatibility.
-It may or may not be included in future versions.

 ## Example